dloRos/KineticRV/README.md

 # KineticRV
-Datasets and data processing codes related to kirv
+Datasets and data processing codes related to KiRV

+# Ethics Statement
+The subject recruitment is voluntary, and the involved subjects have been informed that the gait data is made publicly available for research purposes.